hh-devops-2026/6-climate-ci/README.md

 - Store these visualizations as CI artifacts

 They have a functional Python script that utilizes these technologies:
-- pandas: A Python library for data manipulation and analysis, especially useful for working with structured data like tables and spreadsheets.
+- [pandas](https://pypi.org/project/pandas/): A Python library for data manipulation and analysis, especially useful for working with structured data like tables and spreadsheets.
-- matplotlib: A widely-used Python library for creating static, animated, and interactive data visualizations (often used for plotting graphs and charts).
-(You wrote "matlib" but the correct name is "matplotlib.")
+- [matplotlib](https://pypi.org/project/matplotlib/): A widely-used Python library for creating static, animated, and interactive data visualizations (often used for plotting graphs and charts).
-- pytest: A testing framework for Python, making it easy to write simple and scalable test cases for your code.
+- [pytest](https://pypi.org/project/pytest/): A testing framework for Python, making it easy to write simple and scalable test cases for your code.
-- flake8: A tool for checking the style and quality of Python code, helping developers follow best practices and identify errors or formatting issue
+- [flake8](https://pypi.org/project/flake8/): A tool for checking the style and quality of Python code, helping developers follow best practices and identify errors or formatting issue

 Python script `src/anayze.py`:
 -  Loads the data/temperature.csv file (daily temperature data).